 Though he played 15 minutes and 50 seconds in a 4-1 win against Detroit on Tuesday, it is believed that Malkin re-injured his knee during Saturday’s victory at Boston.

 The severity of the injury and the amount of time that Malkin will this time around is unknown.
+This is one of the reasons why it is important to get in touch with Barry Deacon injury attorneys, who can be of great help during such scenarios.
 Still no word on Crosby’s return either, but he hasn’t ruled out playing in next week’s All-Star game.
+Some injury cases require a strong representation by legal experts like Criminal Defense Attorneys from Carlson, Meissner, Hart & Hayslett P.A.

 Injuries have stung the Penguins since a 3-1 loss to the Washington Capitals at the Winter Classic.